CartoDB/cartoframes/docs/geocode.rst

 or, when all the dataset corresponds to a single value of the attribute, a literal text, e.g. ``city={'value': 'London}'``.

-Another optional argument, ``metadata`` can define the name of a result column that will contain additional metadata about each gecododed row as a JSON structure.
+Another optional argument, ``status`` can define the name of a result column that will contain additional metadata about each gecododed row as a JSON structure.
 The entries in this structure, as described in https://carto.com/developers/data-services-api/reference/ are: